google/jni-bind/README.md

 Accessing and setting fields will follow the rules laid out in [Type Conversion Rules](#type-conversion-rules). *Accessing invalid field names won't compile, and `jfieldID`s are cached on your behalf.*

-*Fields are currently missing class support which will be added soon.

 [Sample C++](javatests/com/jnibind/test/field_test_jni.cc), [Sample Java](javatests/com/jnibind/test/FieldTest.java)

 <a name="constructors"></a>